 Faculty working with chemicals must attend a Laboratory Standard Training Session once every three years while at The University of Tulsa.
 Please contact your department for information regarding this training.

-Proposals shall be submitted to the department chair.
+Proposals shall be submitted to the department chair for review in preparation for requesting a letter of recommendation.
+The applicant must submit their proposal to their department chair by the chair’s deadline or at least one week prior to October 15 to provide the chair time to write the letter of recommendation.
 Each discipline chairperson will submit recommendations to the collegiate dean, ranked if more than one proposal is submitted by the department’s faculty.
 The dean will then submit ranked recommendations to the Faculty Development Summer Fellowship Selection Committee.
 These recommendations should indicate the importance and significance of the research and how it relates to the goals of the department and college.
-The support of the collegiate dean is imperative because the dean will be asked to provide financial support for the award.
+The support of the collegiate dean is imperative because the dean is asked to provide financial support for the award.
 All applications and related information are judged and ranked according to merit by the selection committee.
 The committee is composed of one faculty member each from the Collins College of Business, Oxley College of Health Sciences and the College of Law, and two faculty members each from the College of Engineering and Natural Sciences and Kendall College of Arts and Sciences.
-The vice provost for research appoints the committee members.
+The Vice Provost for Research appoints the committee members.
 Appointments are for four-year terms, and ideally only three members will be appointed every other year.
 Committee members are ineligible to submit proposals.
-The vice provost for research will serve as ex-officio member of the committee and as chair.
-The vice provost will determine the final selection of recipients.
+The Vice Provost for Research or designate as the Associate Dean of Research and Graduate Studies serves as ex-officio member of the committee and as chair.
+The Vice Provost for Research will determine the final selection of recipients.

-In order to receive consideration for a Faculty Development Summer Fellowship, the completed proposal must be submitted to the department chair prior to October 15.
-The department chair will then submit ranked proposals to the collegiate dean by October 15.
+In order to receive consideration for a Faculty Development Summer Fellowship, the completed proposal must be submitted to the department chair by October 8.
+The department chair will then submit ranked proposals with letters of recommendation to the collegiate dean by October 15.
 The collegiate dean will submit the proposals, ranked according to merit, to the Office of Research and Sponsored Programs, McClure Hall, Room 201, by November 1.
 Announcement of fellowship recipients is made by November 30.

 A progress report (not to exceed one page) must be filed by October 1 following the summer award.
-The report must include the amount of the research grant used, the nature of the research results and when a publication, presentation, performance, show or proposal for external support is planned.
-The report should be submitted via email to the vice provost for research and a hard copy should be submitted to the Office of Research and Sponsored Programs.
+The report must include the amount of the research grant used, the nature of the research results and when and where a publication, presentation, performance, show or proposal is planned.
+Include details about the dissemination of project results, including names of journals, publishers, professional conferences and funding agencies.
+The report should be submitted via email to the Vice Provost for Research and a hard copy should be submitted to the Office of Research and Sponsored Programs.

 If a report is submitted after the deadline, the faculty member will not be eligible for a fellowship the following summer; however, as long as a report is filed, albeit late, the faculty member will be eligible to apply for further support after skipping one year.
 An applicant who has received an award but failed to submit the required report will not be considered for another award.